iceberg-project/ICEBERG-middleware/README.md

                         The estimated execution time
 ```

-The expected analysis commands are:
+Currently, the available analysis commands are:
 1. seals
 2. penguins
 3. 4DGeolocation